- Tactical turn-based RPG in open-world

 Picture: tactical combat map

 The world in the game is a place of pain, suffering and darkness, set with (light) fantasy features.
 Urtuk is the name of main character.
-His story begins when he escaped from the Sanatorium, deep undergrounds, a place where medical experiments take place on common people.
+His story begins when he escaped from the Sanitarium, a place deep undergrounds, where medical experiments take place on common people.
 Urtuk's escape was successful thanks to his fellow old friend - Eldric.

-Urtuk has suffered a mortal disease, a mutation in the Sanatorium.
-With every day, his health condition worsenes..
+Urtuk has suffered a mutation, a mortal disease, in the Sanitarium.
+With every day, his health condition worsens..
 Now he searches for a cure in the world.
 It's only matter of time, when his mutation evolves to a level, when he finally dies.